Get all the latest data for Penang

 Does a property price drop look likely in Penang as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Penang over the next 12 months is low, because the conditions that usually cause crashes (job shocks, rising rates, over-leveraged households) are not present.
+As of 2026, the likelihood of a meaningful property price decline in Penang over the next 12 months looks low to medium, with higher risk in weaker high-rise and serviced apartment pockets.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Penang.